 - Once the transaction is ended by selling the stock/asset, the realized gain is achieved however it might have been higher if the price would have gone higher depending on the market conditions.

-- When the asset/stock are liquidated, i.e. converted to cash it is a realized gain if the asset/stock are sold at a higher price than its original value.
+- When the asset/stock is liquidated, i.e. converted to cash it is a realized gain if the asset/stock is sold at a higher price than its original value.

 - It is taxable.